How to navigate this post (and find the pattern):

 Step 4: Assemble the dress.

-Right sides together, line up the sleeve edges with the arm hole edges of the dress front.
-Sew along this seam (marked in blue) and finish the edge with a serger, zig zag stitch or Pinking Shears.
+Right sides together, line up the sleeve edges with the armhole edges of the dress front.
+Sew along this seam (marked in blue) using the 1/4 inch seam allowance and finish the edge with a serger, zig zag stitch or Pinking Shears.

 Grab the back dress piece and line up the other sleeve edges and sew the arm/sleeve edges the same way.

 To create the neck casing, fold the edge of the neckline in 1/4 inch and press.
 Fold the neckline over another half inch and press again.
-Use pins if needed, but be careful not to melt your pin heads!
+Use pins if needed, but be careful not to melt your pin heads when pressing!

 Stitch along the edge of the casing, a scant 1/8 inch from the folded edge.
-Leave a 1.5 inch opening in the casing to insert the elastic.
+Backstitch at the beginning and end and leave a 1.5 inch opening in the casing to insert the elastic.

 Cut your elastic according to this guide.
 (Keep in mind you may want to cinch up your neck line more or less depending on how the dress is fitting:)